This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-If you have any ingredients leftover from this easy lemon bars recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this small batch lemon bars recipe, check out our Leftover Ingredients Recipe Finder.

-- Sugar: Granulated sugar sweetens both the crust and the lemon filling while helping the filling set properly.
+- Sugar: Granulated sugar sweetens both the shortbread crust and the lemon filling.
+It also helps the filling set properly as the bars bake.

-- Salt: A small pinch enhances the flavors in the crust.
+- Salt: Just a pinch balances the sweetness and enhances the buttery flavor of the crust.

-- Lemon juice: Use freshly squeezed lemon juice for the best flavor.
-For an added burst of lemon, stir in ½ teaspoon of finely grated lemon zest to make the filling even brighter.
+- Lemon juice: Freshly squeezed lemon juice gives these lemon bars their bright citrus flavor.
+For extra lemon flavor, stir in ½ teaspoon of finely grated lemon zest.

 Recipe Variations

-If you’d like to change up your lemon bars, try one of these simple variations:
+If you’d like to change the flavor slightly, try one of these variations.

-- Lime Bars: Replace the lemon juice with lime juice for a different citrus flavor.
-For extra brightness, stir in a bit of lime zest.
+- Lime Bars: Replace the lemon juice with fresh lime juice and add a little lime zest for a bright citrus variation.

 How To Make A Small Batch Of Lemon Bars

-These photos and instructions help you visualize how to make this small batch lemon bars recipe.
+These photos and instructions help you visualize how to make this lemon bars recipe.
 See the recipe box below for ingredient amounts and full recipe instructions.

 Before You Begin: Set your oven to 350°F (177°C).
 Grease a 5×5-inch baking dish, a 4×6-inch dish, or two 10-ounce ramekins, then set aside.